-First, set the eccentric plate so that it lies against the log.
+First set the eccentric plate so that it lies against the log.
 This is done by turning the eccentric plate clockwise.
 Then, to secure the log, you turn the handle on the clamp clockwise, as shown in the illustration.
-To release the tension, carry out the steps in reverse order and turn the plate and the handle counter-clockwise.
+To release the tension, carry out the steps in reverse order.
+The plate and the handle are then turned counter-clockwise.